-$^{^2\}mathrm{Distances}$ shall be one hundred feet (100') if the ground slopes toward the water supply.
+2Distances shall be one hundred feet (100') if the ground slopes toward the water supply.

-3 Distances may be reduced up to ten feet (10') if, at a minimum, Schedule
+3Distances may be reduced up to ten feet (10') if, at a minimum, Schedule 40 pipe is used.

-4The distance shall be measured horizontally from the center line of the nearest dike.
+4 The distance shall be measured horizontally from the center line of the nearest dike.

-5The distance shall be measured from the outside base of the nearest dike.
+5 The distance shall be measured from the outside base of the nearest dike.

-6This only applies to residences that are not located on the owner's property.
+6 This only applies to residences that are not located on the owner's property.

-^{7&}quot;Other structures" include but are not limited to driveways, parking lots, and paved areas.
+^{7 &}quot;Other structures" include but are not limited to driveways, parking lots and paved areas.

-8If septic tanks are located under paved areas, access to all manhole/cleanout openings shall be provided.
+8 If septic tanks are located under paved areas, access to all manhole/cleanout openings shall be provided.

-9If solid pipe is installed under a roadway or a driveway, the pipe under the roadway/driveway and the ten feet
+9 If solid pipe is installed under a roadway or a driveway, the pipe under the roadway/driveway and the ten feet (10') of pipe extending out from under the roadway/driveway on both sides shall be, at a minimum Schedule 40 pipe or sleeved with Schedule 40 pipe.